vblanco20-1/vulkan-guide/docs/chapter-5/drawing_images.md

 	vkUpdateDescriptorSets(_device, 1, &texture1, 0, nullptr);
 ```

 We need to create a sampler first.
-For that sampler we will use VK_FILTER_NEAREST.
+For that sampler we will use `VK_FILTER_NEAREST`.
 That will make the texture look blocky, which is exactly what we want.

-For the descriptor allocation, its the same as we were doing in init_descriuptors with the others.
+For the descriptor allocation, its the same as we were doing in `init_descriptors()` with the others.

-To write the image descriptor, we need to fill a VkDescriptorImageInfo with the imageView to use, the sampler to use, and the texture layout.
+To write the image descriptor, we need to fill a `VkDescriptorImageInfo` with the `VkImageView` to use, the `VkSampler` to use, and the texture layout.

 With the descriptor sets and the pipelines set up, we can now bind the descriptor set to draw using the texture.

-In `draw_objects`, inside the render loop, we do this alongside the other binds
+In `draw_objects()`, inside the render loop, we do this alongside the other binds

 ```cpp
 	if (object.material != lastMaterial) {